GreyBeard42/stopwatch/README.md

 # stopwatch
-Land the digits on the right number in 10 tries.
+Land the digits on the right number as many times as you can.